Financial assistance: Navigating the support you need to recover

 Looking for a new job and finding ways to increase your income can feel daunting, especially during an economic downturn.
 However, being prepared can help.
-If you’ve been financially impacted, our details a number of measures that may help you prepare and plan for the future.
 You can also work through the uncertainty of unemployment with the information on our Managing job loss page and Preparing for your next job pages.

 If you’re maintaining an income in retirement and the ongoing economic situation is leaving you unsure about your future, you may want to speak with a financial advisor about your options.
 No matter what you decide to do always get advice from a qualified professional.
 You can also see if you’re eligible for additional payments from the government; visit Services Australia’s Older Australians page, for more.

 There are many ways you can increase your understanding of your finances and how you can plan for a more secure future.
 Why not have a look at our article, sleep well knowing you’ve got emergencies covered.